mael-10/C-sharp/Head Frist c#/notations.md

 ## TextBlock

-To access TextBlock go to Toobox -> TextBlock and drag to the Designer.
+To access TextBlock go to Toobox -> TextBlock and drag to the Designer

 ### Properties TextBlock